-In calculating GPA for graduation and eligibility purposes, all courses taken must be used in determining the final GPA.
+In calculating GPA for graduation and athletic eligibility purposes, all courses taken must be used in determining the final GPA.
 This calculation includes all virtual courses taken.
 "WP" and "WF" indicators in virtual courses are not counted in the GPA calculations.
-Quality points are assigned by each semester average (A = 4, B = 3, C = 2, D = 1, F = 0).
+Quality points are assigned by for each semester average full credit course on a scale of (A = 4, B = 3, C = 2, D = 1, F = 0).
+Quality points are assigned for one-half credit courses on a scale of A=2, B=1.5, C=1, D=0.5, F=0.
 Students must have a 2.0 GPA on a 4.0 scale in order to meet graduation requirements and receive a "Standard," "Scholar," or "Merit" diploma.
 All credit-earning courses taken in grades 7-12 and through virtual programs will count in the cumulative GPA calculations.
-For purpose of class rank only credit earning courses taken in grades 9-12 and through virtual programs during those years will counted.
+For purpose of class rank only credit earning courses taken in grades 9-12 and through virtual programs during those years will be counted.
 Courses in which "grade forgiveness" policies have been applied are exempt.

-All courses designated as "Honors," (this includes "Pre-AICE and Pre-IB") will be weighted as "4.5" on the weight scale for Clay County schools.
+All courses designated as "Honors," (this includes "Pre-AICE and Pre-IB") will be weighted as "4.5" on the weig ht scale for Clay County schools.
 "Level 3" Career and Technical Education courses will be weighted on a "4.5" basis.
 Courses designated as "Dual Enrollment, Advanced Placement, AICE and International Baccalaureate" will be weighted at "5.0."